Constitutional Convention (United States): Drafting and signing

 Once the final modifications were made, the Committee of Style and Arrangement was appointed "to revise the style of and arrange the articles which had been agreed to by the house."
-Unlike other committees, whose members were named so the committees included members from different regions, this final committee included no champions of the small states.
+Unlike other committees, whose members were chosen to represent different regions, this final committee was chosen by ballot of the entire convention and lacked champions of the small states.
 Its members mostly supported a strong national government and were unsympathetic to calls for states' rights.
 They were William Samuel Johnson (Connecticut), Alexander Hamilton (New York), Gouverneur Morris (Pennsylvania), James Madison (Virginia), and Rufus King (Massachusetts).
+Chairing the committee, Morris introduced the Vesting Clauses to emphasize that the public was empowering each of the branches.

 On Wednesday, September 12, the report of the "committee of style" was ordered printed for the convenience of the delegates.
 For three days, the Convention compared this final version with the proceedings of the convention.
 The Constitution was then ordered engrossed on Saturday, September 15 by Jacob Shallus, and was submitted for signing on September 17.
 It made at least one important change to what the convention had agreed to; King wanted to prevent states from interfering in contracts.
 Although the Convention never took up the matter, his language was now inserted, creating the contract clause.